SAP-samples/abap-cheat-sheets/07_String_Processing.md

 DATA(str) = `Pieces of cakes.`.
 DATA res TYPE i.

-"find_end returns the sum of the offset of the occurrence res = find_end( val = str sub = `of` ).
+"find_end returns the sum of the offset of the occurrence plus the length of the match res = find_end( val = str sub = `of` ).
 "9

 "find_any_of returns the offset of the occurrence of any character contained in substring